Online Multi-Agent Pickup and Delivery with Task Deadlines: Proposed Method

 Ma et al. \cite{ma2017} proposed the token passing with task swaps (TPTS) algorithm as a solution to MAPD.
 In TP with task swapping, agents can be assigned not only ``unassigned'' tasks but also ``tasks assigned to a different agent but not yet picked up.''
 This flexibility can be advantageous, particularly when one agent can pick up a task faster than another.
 In such cases, the system reassigns the task from one agent to another, allowing for more efficient task completion.

-In contrast to TPTS, which focuses solely on execution cost considerations, the proposed method modifies this approach to incorporate a weighted sum of the execution cost and temporal margin for deadlines, as expressed in \eqref{eq:obj}.
+Contrary to TPTS, which focuses solely on execution cost considerations, the proposed method modifies this approach to incorporate a weighted sum of the execution cost and temporal margin for deadlines, as expressed in \eqref{eq:obj}.